Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Context and Motivation: Location bias

 \subsection{Spatial unfairness in the real world}

 Although the fair-AI literature has yet to explore bias due to location in depth, it has been extensively covered in fields such as public policy, urban planning, and the law \cite{schill1994spatial, rothstein2017color, baum2015supreme}.
-For example, neighborhoods in the United States have been historically correlated with race, a legally protected characteristic in many domains (e.g. housing, employment, credit), in complex ways due to prejudiced practices such as redlining\footnote{Redlining is the discriminatory practice of systematically denying individuals access to mortgages, insurance, and other financial services living in certain neighborhoods, based on their race or ethnicity. \cite{woods2012federal, rothstein2017color}}.
-Even though the practice of redlining was prohibited by the Fair Housing Act in 1968 [42 U.S.C. §§ 3601 - 3619], unfortunately, its effects continue to linger \cite{angwin2017minority, mehrabi2021survey}.
+For example, neighborhoods in the U.S. have been historically correlated with race, a legally protected characteristic in many domains (e.g. housing, employment, credit), in complex ways due to prejudiced practices such as redlining.
+Despite being prohibited by the Fair Housing Act in 1968 [42 U.S.C. §§ 3601 - 3619], effects of redlining continue to linger \cite{angwin2017minority, mehrabi2021survey}.
 Zip codes in many parts of the country still correlate with race, potentially acting as a proxy for race in data-driven decision-making scenarios where zip codes are considered as a feature, such as in mortgages and insurance.
-This has been frequently documented.
-For example, the non-profit ProPublica showed that drivers who live in (racial) minority neighborhoods are charged higher insurance premiums than drivers of same risk levels who reside in predominantly white neighborhoods \cite{angwin2017minority}.
-Research has also found that prices for ride-hailing trips in the city of Chicago from or to neighborhoods with larger non-white populations or higher poverty levels were significantly likely to be charged higher prices \cite{pandey2021disparate, saxena2023unveiling}.
+This is well documented.
+For example, the non-profit ProPublica showed that drivers who live in minority neighborhoods are charged higher insurance premiums than drivers of same risk levels who reside in predominantly white neighborhoods \cite{angwin2017minority}.
+Research has also found prices for ride-hailing trips in the city of Chicago to or from neighborhoods with larger non-white populations or higher poverty levels were significantly likely to be charged higher prices \cite{pandey2021disparate, saxena2023unveiling}.
+Spatial bias has also been observed in commercial logistics algorithms.
+A Bloomberg study found Amazon Prime's Same-Day Delivery service disproportionately excluded minority neighborhoods, and these spatial disparities could not be explained by income differences alone \cite{Ingold_Soper_2016}.